 How you find prospective real estate agents matters.
 Sourcing is key: For the best outcome, you want to start with a list of strong options.

 We think sellers should stick with trustworthy, efficient sourcing strategies.
 Start with agent matching services, followed by asking family, friends, or neighbors for references.

 Some companies also provide built-in commission savings, with no negotiating required on your end.
-For example, Clever pre-negotiates a $3,000 or 1% listing commission rate with agents (instead of the typical 3%).
+For example, Clever pre-negotiates a 1.5% listing commission rate with agents (instead of the typical 3%).